 It’s important to know how to turn on Bluetooth on iPhone or iPad because it helps you connect to other devices and peripherals in range.
 However, while there are three simple ways to enable the iPhone’s Bluetooth, the answer is more complicated if you’re wondering how to turn off Bluetooth on iPhone or iPad.
 That is because the Bluetooth on iOS can be disabled temporarily or permanently.
 Don’t worry; we make it all crystal clear in this guide, so continue reading to find out everything about turning your iPhone or iPad’s Bluetooth on or off:

-The Settings app lets you configure almost anything found on your iPhone or iPad, including the status of the Bluetooth chip.
+The Settings app lets you configure almost anything on your iPhone or iPad, including the Bluetooth on iOS.
+The iPhone Bluetooth settings are also the most reliable and straightforward way to activate the Bluetooth chip, because the steps are the same regardless of your iOS device or its setup.
 To begin, launch the Settings app by tapping on its icon.

 The iPhone Bluetooth setting is displayed in the first section, followed by its current status.
 Tap on it to continue.